-Most people in Taiwan to carry out a thorough cleaning of their house, representing sweeping away the bad luck, bid farewell to the old year, and get ready to welcome in the New Year with a clean environment.
+Roughly five to seven days before New Year’s Eve, most people in Taiwan will start to thoroughly clean their houses, representing sweeping away bad luck, bidding farewell to the old year, and getting ready to welcome in the New Year with a clean environment.

-One week before the Chinese New Year’s eve, my mother busy shopping for The New Year.
-She prepares reunion dinner on Chinese New Year’s Eve for four generations of family members, with the total number of fifteen adults and several children every year.
-As well as fruits, flowers, decorations, snacks, and new clothes; There is a tradition of wearing new clothes during the New Year; it symbolizes a fresh start.
-Therefore, everything you wear ideally is all new.
+In addition to cleaning and decluttering the house, most people will also start the New Year shopping, such as food for the reunion dinner, as well as fruits, flowers, decorations, snacks, and new clothes.
+There is a tradition of wearing new clothes during the New Year; it symbolizes a fresh start.
+Therefore, everything you wear ideally is all new and preferably red.